-Comcast offers multiple business phone services for companies of all sizes.
-Available as on-premises or cloud-based service, these solutions can grow with your business.
-You can choose a solution for small businesses of up to 20 employees, or for midsize businesses of up to 1,000 employees.
-You can also select packages that are meant to work with an IT department for PRI or SIP trunks.
+Comcast offers multiple cloud-hosted business phone systems for companies of all sizes.
+These solutions can grow with your business.
+You can choose a system for small businesses of up to 24 employees, or for midsize businesses of up to 5,000 employees.
+In addition, Comcast offers PRI and SIP trunks that are designed for your business's on-premises private branch exchange (PBX) equipment.
 All of its systems have a variety of valuable features and tools, including automated attendants, caller ID, call forwarding and voicemail.

 View all our recommendations for business phone systems on our best picks page.

 Prices for Comcast Business phone systems vary since service is available in several different plans.